National Lampoon's Doon

-National Lampoon's Doon is a parody of Frank Herbert's 1965 science fiction novel Dune, written by Ellis Weiner and published in 1984 by Pocket Books for National Lampoon.
-It was reprinted by Grafton Books (ISBN 0-586-06636-5) in 1985.
+National Lampoon's Doon is a parody novel written by Ellis Weiner and published in 1984 by Pocket Books for National Lampoon.
+Doon is a spoof of Frank Herbert's 1965 science fiction novel Dune.

+Doon was reprinted by Grafton Books (ISBN 0-586-06636-5) in 1985.
 In 1988 William F. Touponce called the book "something of a tribute to Herbert's success on college campuses", noting that "the only other book to have been so honored is Tolkien's The Lord of the Rings," which was parodied by The Harvard Lampoon in 1969.

-Dune is set on the dangerous, sandworm-ridden desert planet Arrakis, sole source of the spice melange, the most valuable substance in the universe.
+Dune is set on the dangerous planet Arrakis, sole source of the spice melange, the most valuable substance in the universe.
 The parody follows a similar storyline, wherein rival restaurant-owning families battle for control of Arruckus, which is overrun by giant pretzels and the source of valuable beer.

 Plot

-Within the Galactic Empire, a change of fief is occurring.
-Led by the verbose Baron Vladimir, House Hardchargin, the Great Big House given charge of Arruckus, has been displaced by Shaddap IV, the Padedbrah Emperor, in favor of the up-and-coming House Agamemnides, with Duke Lotto at its head.
+The planet Arruckus is also known as "Doon", the Dessert Planet totally devoid of entrées, and its only export is beer.
+Within the Galactic Empire, House Hardchargin, the House given charge of Arruckus, has been displaced by House Agamemnides, with Duke Lotto at its head.